adempiere/adempiere-ui-gateway/README.md

 - **Customizations are non-invasive** — organization-specific logic is compiled into separate derived images; official upstream images are never modified, so upstream releases can be pulled in without touching local changes.
 - **Build and deploy are decoupled** — the customizations repository builds and publishes on its own cycle; the stack consumes only the resulting image tag, so a deployment update is a one-line version bump in `env_template.env`.
 - **One fork, many installations** — the same customizations fork can be reused across multiple `adempiere-ui-gateway` deployments (different clients, environments, regions) by referencing the same image tag.
+- **Ansible-automated server deployment** — [adempiere-deployment-and-installation](https://github.com/adempiere/adempiere-deployment-and-installation) sets up a production-ready server from scratch: OS hardening, Docker installation, repository clone, and application start with health check — all from your control machine with a single script, no manual steps required.

 ### Current Limitation — HTTP Only